 There really is not a parking lot at the trailhead but there is some space on the abandoned logging road for three or four vehicles to park to the left of the road as you are headed uphill.

 A WORD OF CAUTION:

 The road to the trailhead is an old logging road and is not well maintained.
 During the summer, the road is very rough and has loose rock in some places.
 In the winter, the road is not plowed.
 The switchbacks are very tight.
+As of November 2016, a sign was posted at the bottom of the hill stating that the road is not suitable for vehicular use during inclement weather.
 A high clearance vehicle is required and four-wheel drive is highly recommended, especially on the descent.
 I've seen a Ford Escape 4WD, Subaru Outback, Ford Excursion 4WD, and heard a Chevy Suburban 2WD made it to the trailhead.